-On April 20, 2011, the Company purchased 363,636 shares (the "Company ClearSign Shares") of common stock of ClearSign Combustion Corporation, a privately-held Washington corporation ("ClearSign"), for an aggregate purchase price of approximately \$1,000,000, or \$2.75 per share, in connection with ClearSign's private offering of up to \$3,000,000 of its common stock (the "ClearSign Offering").
+On April 20, 2011, the Company purchased 363,636 shares of common stock of ClearSign Combustion Corporation, a privately-held Washington corporation ("ClearSign"), for an aggregate purchase price of approximately \$1,000,000, or \$2.75 per share, in connection with ClearSign's private offering of up to \$3,000,000 of its common stock (the "ClearSign Offering").
 ClearSign is an early-stage clean energy company focused on developing technology to increase energy efficiency in most types of industrial combustion systems.

 This investment has been accounted for as a cost-basis investment, as the Company owns less than 20% of the voting securities and does not have the ability to exercise significant influence over operating and financial policies of the entity.
 The Company's investment is in an entity that is not publicly traded and, therefore, no established market for the securities exists.
 The fair value of a cost-method investment is not estimated if there is no identified event or change in circumstances that would have a significant adverse effect on the fair value of the investment.
 The Company's cost-method investment is carried at historical cost in its financial statements and measured at fair value on a nonrecurring basis.
-If the Company believes that the carrying value of the cost basis investment is in excess of estimated fair value, the Company's policy is to record an impairment charge in Other income (expense), net in the accompanying condensed consolidated statements of operations to adjust the carrying value to estimated fair value, when the impairment is deemed other-than-temporary.
-The Company will regularly evaluate the carrying value of this cost-method investment for impairment.
-As of June 30, 2011, no event had occurred that would adversely affect the carrying value of this investment.
-The Company did not record any impairment charges for this cost-method investment during the three and six months ended June 30, 2011.
+If the Company believes that the carrying value of the cost basis investment is in excess of estimated fair value, the Company's policy is to record an impairment charge in "Other income (expense)" in the accompanying statements of operations.
+The Company regularly evaluates the carrying value of this cost-method investment for impairment.
+As of September 30, 2011, the Company believes that no event had occurred that would adversely affect the carrying value of this investment, and accordingly, the Company did not record any impairment charges relating to this investment during the three and nine months ended September 30, 2011.